Donche/OTimeTracker/README.md

 # ToDo:
 - [ ] archive or delete projects
+- [ ] save records in some other directory
 - [ ] show tracking records
 - [ ] more analytical graphs !